How to Prepare for Advising

 Considering changing your major?
 This is a good thing to think about before you talk with your advisor.

 Explore the online catalog or department websites for all of the alternate majors you are considering.

 Meet with a counselor in the Academic Success Center to discuss your academic options.

-Take a career test in the Career Services office and have a follow-up conversation with a career counselor.
+Take a career test in the Major and Career Exploration Center and have a follow-up conversation with a career counselor.